halbgut/rss-o-bot/README.md

 npm i -g rss-o-bot-email # A notifier
 ```

-Your RSS-o-Bot, will search for a configuration file in `~/.rss-o-bot`.
+Your RSS-o-Bot, will search for a configuration file here: `~/.rss-o-bot/config.json`.
 Here's an example configuration:

 ```json
 {